intgeek/iOS-FacebookManager/README.md

                 print(userDict)
             }

-Call the following method before login if you want to tweek the permissions.
+3. Call the following method before login if you want to tweek the permissions.

   FacebookManager.managerWithConfiguration(FacebookConfiguration.customConfiguration([FacebookConfiguration.Permissions.PublicProfile, FacebookConfiguration.Permissions.Email]))

-Initial setup of info.plist and appdelegate methods is same as provided by facebook developer documentation.
+4. Initial setup of info.plist and appdelegate methods is same as provided by facebook developer documentation.
+5. Set your facebookAppID property in FacebookConfiguration class of APFacebookManager.swift file.